Shehu Musa Yar'Adua: Early life

 Yar'Adua was born in Katsina into a titled family.
 His father, Musa Yar'Adua, was a teacher who later became the Minister for Lagos Affairs from 1957 to 1966 during Nigeria's First Republic and held the chieftaincy title of Tafidan Katsina before he was appointed to the title of Mutawallin Katsina (keeper of the treasury).
 Yar'Adua's grandfather, Malam Umaru, was also the Mutawalli, and his younger brother Umaru Yar'Adua, who later became the president of Nigeria from 2007 to 2010, held the title as well.
 His paternal grandmother, Malama Binta, a Fulani from the Sullubawa clan, was a princess of the Katsina Emirate and a sister of Emir Muhammadu Dikko.

 Yar'Adua attended Katsina Middle School and then Katsina Provincial School (now Government College, Katsina) for his secondary education; at the provincial school, where he was classmates with former Nigerian president Muhammadu Buhari.
 At the urging of his father and his father's friend, defence minister Muhammadu Ribadu, Yar'Adua took the entrance exam of the Nigerian Military Training College.
-He passed and was enlisted into the Nigerian Army in 1962 as part of the course 5 intake of the Nigerian military training school.
+He passed and attended the Nigerian Military Training College course 5 from 1960 until he was commissioned into the Nigerian Army in 1962.
 Yar'Adua was selected for further training at the Royal Military Academy Sandhurst.
 He was turbaned as the Tafidan Katsina by the Emir of Katsina Muhammadu Kabir Usman.